AqduanCode/SomaticCNV-multiomics/README.md

 ## Overview

-**CNVDetect pipeline** is a command-line pipeline and Julia library for genome-wide copy number variation (CNV) detection from read depth data.
+**CNVDetect pipeline** is a command-line pipeline base on Julia for genome-wide copy number variation (CNV) detection from read depth data.
 It uses Gaussian Mixture Models (GMM) for parameter estimation and statistical testing for identifying copy number differences between samples.

 ### Key Features